Termination Gateways

 Important

-To use DTMF codes for events such as Interactive Menu options or Feature Codes, ensure that the telephone-event codec is included in the Allowed Codecs list.
+To use DTMF functions such as Interactive Menu options or Feature Codes, ensure that telephone-event is included in the Allowed Codecs list.

-The CLI Rules are used to automatically modify the source and destination numbers sent to the termination gateway, allowing users to add and remove prefixes or rewrite numbers per gateway.
+CLI Rules are used to automatically modify the source and destination numbers sent to the termination gateway.
+This allows you to add or remove prefixes, or rewrite numbers per gateway.

 Fig. 4.
 CLI Rules